Dimencia/DU-Orbital-Hud/README.md

 It cannot detect if there is a planet in the way.
 It'll just go for it.

+## Turn & Burn is extremely untested, use with supervision

+## Autopilot is relatively untested, use with supervision

 ## Controls
 **Alt+1** and **Alt+2** (Option1 and Option2) **to scroll between target planets for the Interplanetary Helper**.
 This widget will not display if no planet is selected (ie you must press one of these hotkeys after entering the seat in order to show the widget)